assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final2.md

   in Swift and JavaScript.
 * To Felix Grape for carefully reviewing the protocol and improving the wording of the specification.
+* To Tofik Sonono for finding typos in the specification.

 ## History

+* 2021-08-24.
+FINAL2.
+Fixed typos in Section "Salt Channel handshake authentication".

 * 2019-01-24.
 FINAL2.
 Clarification of specification.
 No changes to the protocol itself.